Simon Bryan: Career

 In 2002, he was made a Freeman of the City of London and is a liveryman of the Worshipful Company of Gardeners.
 He was a member of the Court at the University of Hertfordshire from 2011 to 2015 and since 2020 has been on the Disciplinary Appeal Committee of Magdalene College, Cambridge.

 High Court appointment

 On 2 October 2017, he was appointed as a judge of the High Court and assigned to the Queen's Bench Division.
 In the same year, he took the customary Knighthood.
 He sits in the Commercial Court and is authorised to hear cases on the Financial List, the Competition Appeal Tribunal, the Administrative Court and other King's Bench work including criminal cases.
-He has been Lead Presiding Judge on the South Eastern Circuit since 1 January 2023.
+He was a Presiding Judge on the South Eastern Circuit between 2020 and 2023.

 Personal life

 In 1989, he married Katharine Hilton, with whom he has one son and one daughter.